-For you to win over your users’ hearts with your next embedded GUI display, outstanding graphics and a seamless user-experience is key!
-So how do you do create it?
-We give you some tips and tricks that give you a good start.
+For you to win over your users’ hearts with your next embedded GUI display, outstanding graphics and a seamless user-experience are key!
+So how do you create it?
+We give you some tips and tricks to give you a good start.

-Including user needs and expectations in the development is vital for a product’s success.
-With a user centered design approach, you let your users tag a long from the start, enabling you to identify needs and expectations early on.
-This helps you reach your end-goal of creating a great product that supports your users’ needs.
+Including user needs and expectations in the development are vital considerations for a product’s success.
+With a user centered design approach, you let your users tag a long from the start.
+This enables you to identify needs and expectations early on.
+As a result, you reach your end-goal of creating a great product that supports your users’ needs.

 Talk to potential users of your future product and listen to their feedback.
 One small comment from a user might spark an idea or take you in the right direction in order to secure your products’ success